murilopl/SimpleDashboard/README.md

 # **Simple Dashboard**
 by [Murilo Parente]

-I've been looking panels of implementations and structure easy , to my surprise, I didn't found.
+I've been looking panels with easy implementations and structure, to my surprise, I didn't found.
 I did this to learn a little more of AngularJS, and also to help the community.

 # [DEMO]